jimleitch01/packet-openstack-demos/README.md

 N.B.
 These instruction were made on Mac, and should run with no changes in Linux.
-Windows should be awesome too, but you're on your own for that gig. (anyone who gets this working on a Windows client, please feel free to send the insturctions for me to update this)
+Windows should be awesome too, but you're on your own for that gig. (anyone who gets this working on a Windows client, please feel free to send the instructions for me to update this)

 ### Pre-requisites